-- Get the Brush tool. - In the Tool Options, open the flyout menu and choose Load Brushes.
+- Get the Brush tool. - In the Tool Options, open the Brush Picker, then open the flyout menu and choose Import Brushes.
 Navigate to the ART-Class-Brushes.abr file in the class download.
 Click Load/Open.
-If you don't see the names of the class brushes, click on the flyout menu and choose Large List.
+If you don't see the names of the class brushes, click on the flyout menu and choose Brush Name.